 Now it’s time to hit Solve – the solver will find the combination of numbers that add up to the target value specified in cell F4.
 However, there are two limitations to the solver: the solver limits the user to 200 variables as well as 100 constraints.
 After running this, the multiplier column is updated (click photo to enlarge):

 Hopefully knowing how to do this will save you some time and replace the manual process of trial and error.
-Again, if you found this article helpful then be sure to check out Wiley’s Excel 2019 Bible – your comprehensive, go-to guide for all questions Excel.
+Again, if you found this article helpful then be sure to check out this pamphlet containing everything you need to know about Excel.

 Also, for more excel tips and tricks check out our professional development section.